Calaca: Description

 Tracing their origins from Mayan imagery, Calacas are frequently shown with marigold flowers and foliage.
 As with other aspects of the Day of the Dead festival, Calacas are generally depicted as joyous rather than mournful figures.
 They are often shown wearing festive clothing, dancing, and playing musical instruments to indicate a happy afterlife.
 This draws on the Mexican belief that no dead soul likes to be thought of sadly, and that death should be a joyous occasion.
 This goes back to Aztec beliefs, one of the few Calaca to remain after the Spanish conquest.

 Calacas used in the festival include carved skull masks worn by revelers, small figures made out of carved wood or fired clay, and sweet treats in the form of skulls or skeletons.
 Calacas are sometimes made of wood, stone, or even candy.

-A popular phrase among Mexicans and those Latinos that personally know someone is "se lo (la) llevó la Calaca" after someone has died, literally meaning "the Calaca took him (her)" or "death took him (her)".
+A popular phrase among Mexicans and those Latinos that personally know someone is "se le llevó la Calaca" after someone has died, literally meaning "the Calaca took them" or "death took them".

 In Guatemala, "Calaca" is understood as "death".
 The figure of a bare skeleton represents death and implies fear of death.
 Thus, it is not normally utilized as a joyful image.

 Mexican political lithographer José Guadalupe Posada's works inspired the modern interpretations of the calaca.